The Sports Legends

 Football

 Since the founding of the German Football Association in 1900, the country has gained immense prominence in the world of football.
-Here we take a look at the German football legends of all time.
+Here we take a look at the Greatest German football legends of all time.

 In Germany, football is the most popular sport.
 Germany's national football team has won four FIFA World Cups (1954, 1974, 1990, and 2014), making it the tournament's joint-second most successful nation, trailing behind Brazil.
 Since the founding of the German Football Association in 1900, the country has gained immense prominence in the world of football.
 Mannschaft has produced numerous footballers through the years who have etched their names in the annals of football history.
 Amazing players with the most decorated club and international careers through the decades.